dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

         equivalent amount of data is written to the FIFO.
-If auto increment feature is not set, then the same memory buffer segment gets read each time an interrupt triggers the DMA based hardware handshake operation
+If auto increment feature is not set, then the same memory buffer segment gets read each time an interrupt triggers the DMA based hardware handshake operation.

-    -   Go = 1 to start the operation
+    -   Go = 1 to start the operation.

--   DMA engines start listening to input interrupt
+-   DMA engines start listening to input interrupt.
--   Low speed IO peripheral FIFO asserts interrupt once FIFO reaches a certain ‘almost empty’ threshold
+-   Low speed IO peripheral FIFO asserts interrupt once FIFO reaches a certain ‘almost empty’ threshold.
 -   The DMA engine reads the total size number of bytes from the source address register (memory) and writes them into the FIFO register.
-    Width of each write is equal to the transfer size setting
+    Width of each write is equal to the transfer size setting.
 -   ***Note**: assumption is the peripheral lowers ‘almost empty’ interrupt once FIFO is filled.
-No explicit clearing necessary*
+No explicit clearing necessary.
 -   The DMA engine increments the source and destination address register if respective auto-increment enable is set.
--   DMA engine waits for the interrupt to get asserted again (i.e. waits for FIFO to be almost empty)
+-   DMA engine waits for the interrupt to get asserted again (i.e. waits for FIFO to be almost empty).

 ## Security Considerations

-The DMA controller provides the following security value
+The DMA controller provides the following security value:

--   Separation of roles and responsibilities
+-   Separation of roles and responsibilities.

-    -   Ibex core involved in control / configuration, security monitoring operations
+    -   Ibex core involved in control / configuration, security monitoring operations.

-    -   DMA controller involved in data movement & corresponding hardware enforced checks
+    -   DMA controller involved in data movement & corresponding hardware enforced checks.

--   DMA engine acts as the boundary between OT secure components & the SoC for data movement
+-   DMA engine acts as the boundary between OT secure components & the SoC for data movement.
 -   While moving data from the SoC to OpenTitan, the DMA controller protects the Ibex core by staging the moved data into a DMA enabled memory location and providing an opportunity to perform additional